paion-data/pantex/README.md

 [![Docker Hub][Docker Pulls Badge]][Docker Hub URL]
 [![Apache License Badge]][Apache License, Version 2.0]

-__Aristotle__ is an automatic text to speech application that takes an Ancient Greek excerpt as input and generates a downloadable audio for language learner for practice speaking in Ancient Greek.
-Aristotle generates speech using the [OpenAI's text-to-speech API](https://platform.openai.com/docs/guides/text-to-speech).
+__Pantex__ is an automatic text to speech application that takes an Ancient Greek excerpt as input and generates a downloadable audio for language learner for practice speaking in Ancient Greek.
+Pantex generates speech using the [OpenAI's text-to-speech API](https://platform.openai.com/docs/guides/text-to-speech).

 The app is available on [🤗 Hugging Face space][Hugging Face space URL].
 Please check it out.